The State of Finance: Global Financial Trends For 2021

 Digital currencies explode

-The value of the dollar has been decreasing against the Euro and GBP since April 2020, yet digital currencies continue to grow.
+The dollar’s value has decreased against the Euro and GBP since April 2020, yet digital currencies continue to grow.

-When Tesla brought $1.5 billion Bitcoin in February, they contributed to an exponential growth which takes us to an unprecedented value of $50,000.00 per Bitcoin today.
-The company even claimed they “expect to begin accepting bitcoin as a form of payment for our products in the near future.”
+When Tesla brought $1.5 billion in Bitcoin in February, they contributed to exponential growth, taking us to an unprecedented value of $50,000.00 per Bitcoin today.
+The company even claimed they “expect to begin accepting bitcoin as a form of payment for our products shortly.”

 We expect more S&P 500 companies to follow suit and for the value of Bitcoin to continue to rise in 2021.

 Gold, often known as a ‘safe bet’ for investors, has also risen in value since last February’s first wave of lockdowns.